Skip to content

 What language is Appalachian English?

-Appalachian English is a dialect of English.
+Appalachian English is a dialect of the English language.

 Which region is Appalachian English associated with?